-Mijail Mulkay is a Cuban actor in theater, film, and television, and the son of the renowned and celebrated Cuban actor Iván Mulkay.
+Mijail Mulkay is a Cuban actor known for his work in theater, film, and television.
+He is the son of the famous and renowned Cuban actor Iván Mulkay.
 Mijail was born in Havana, Cuba, on April 20, 1974.
 He graduated as an actor and theater director from the Instituto Superior de Arte.

 Mulkay has been part of important Cuban theater companies such as Teatro Estudio, Grupo Irrumpe, and El Público.
-However, it is in film and television where his popularity has grown on the island, having participated in several Cuban telenovelas and films.
-Among them are "Entre mamparas" (1996), "Tierra brava" (1997), which earned him the Best Supporting Actor award in television from UNEAC, and "Si me pudieras querer" (1999), representing the telenovelas he worked on during his time as an actor in Cuba.
+However, it has been in film and television where his popularity has grown within the island by participating in several Cuban telenovelas and movies.
+Among them are "Entre mamparas" (1996), "Tierra brava" (1997), which earned him the Best Supporting Actor award in television awarded by UNEAC, and "Si me pudieras querer" (1999), which are the telenovelas in which Mulkay worked during his time as an actor in Cuba.

 In 1995, he married the Cuban actress Jacqueline Arenal, from whom he separated 10 years later, and with whom he has a daughter, Camila Bordon Arenal.